Running dreams

 College distance runners follow coach’s workout advice except sometimes.
 Now and then mischief happens, especially in the off-season when there’s no meet coming up.

-On a snowy, winter afternoon when I was on the track and cross-country team at Spokane Falls Community College, I talked my teammates into leaving the road we were running along to drop snow bombs on cars from the railroad bridge pictured below.
+On a snowy, winter afternoon when I was on the track and cross-country team at Spokane Falls Community College, I talked my teammates into turning off the road to drop snow bombs on cars from the railroad bridge pictured below.
 If you work in security or are an executive for Burlington Northern Railway, please stop reading this now.

 RR bridge below